SlimHintz/King-County-Housing/README.md

 #### Further Research

-- Scrape the web for zipcode census data to enrich the
+- Scrape the web for zipcode census data to enrich the my spatial data
+- Scrape the web for locations of schools and public transport to increase spatial data
+- Look for the ratio between listings and sales throughout a year.
+Domain research indiates that is an important seasonal variable.

 #### Navigation
 - `finalModel.ipynb`: Model development as statistical analysis